grybkom/StrokeModel/README.md

 - Stroke Dataset is available through Kaggle:
   - Fedesoriano.
 (2020).
 Stroke Prediction Dataset.
   - Retrieved from https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset.
-- StrokeDataCleaning - Downloads, explores, and cleans raw stroke data.
+- StrokeDataCleaning.ipynb - Downloads, explores, and cleans raw stroke data.
   - Features before cleaning

     0) id: unique identifier
     1) gender: "Male", "Female" or "Other"
     2) age: individual's age
     3) hypertension: 1 if the individual has hypertension 0 if not
     4) heart_disease: 1 if the individual has heart disease 0 if not
     5) ever_married: "No" or "Yes"
     6) work_type: "children", "Govt_jov", "Never_worked", "Private" or "Self-employed"
     7) bmi: body mass index
     8) Residence_type: "Rural" or "Urban"
     9) avg_glucose_level: average blood glucose level
     10) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
     11) stroke: 1 if the individual suffered a stroke and 0 if not

 ## Reference
 U.S. Department of Health and Human Services.
 (2023, June 12).
 Stroke.